 We encourage young people to be a mainstream part of our worship, fellowship and misson and to find involvement in keeping with their God-given gifts.
 Children's program is offered from from September to May.
 We provide a safe, age-appropriate venue to engage with tradition, scripture, reason and prayer/worship as the touch-stones for Christian living and a sense of belonging to the whole Church: one, holy, catholic, and apostolic.

 At the 10am service, children are included in gathering and opening prayers in our church home.
 The people sing as the children are invited to a focus time at the altar.
 Candles and a Bible are then carried out by the kids as a visible reminder of Psalm 119:105: "Your word is a lamp to my feet and a light to my path."
 In their program, teachers greet children grades 1-6 for age-appropriate lessons and discussion based on the Illustrated Children's Ministry curriculum: "Joining God at Work in the World".

-At the time of the exchange of the Peace and the Offertory Song, the children return to the service again in order to participate in Holy Communion, so that Christ may speak his grace to all of us together in the sign of bread and wine, and teach us to love God and love one another as the whole people of God.
+At the time of the exchange of the Peace and the Offertory Song, we welcome the children back to be a part of the Eucharist.
+This is the place we hear, together, the grace and unconditional welcome of Christ at the "family meal"... sacrament of bread and wine, and teach us to love God and love one another as the whole people of God.